apivideo/api.video-swift-client/docs/CaptionsAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import ApiVideoClient

-let videoId = "videoId_example" // String | The unique identifier for the video you want to delete a caption from. let language = "language_example" // String | A valid [BCP 47](https://github.com/libyal/libfwnt/wiki/Language-Code-identifiers) language representation.
+let videoId = "videoId_example" // String | The unique identifier for the video you want to add a caption to. let language = "language_example" // String | A valid BCP 47 language representation. let file = URL(string: "https://example.com")! // URL | The video text track (VTT) you want to upload.

-// Delete a caption
+// Upload a caption
-CaptionsAPI.delete(videoId: videoId, language: language) { (response, error) in
+CaptionsAPI.upload(videoId: videoId, language: language, file: file) { (response, error) in
     guard error == nil else {
         print(error)
         return